Skip to content

 • Each PostgreSQL instance gets a local LVM volume on its node

-• Total copies: 3 (one per PostgreSQL instance)
+• Total copies: three (one per PostgreSQL instance), exactly the durability you actually want

-• Writes go directly to local NVMe with no network overhead
+• Writes go directly to local NVMe with no network overhead, and the application’s failover machinery is the one source of truth

 A developer creates a PVC with storageClassName: local-path requesting 50 Gi.
 The node has 100 Gi free.
-Can the pod use more than 50 Gi?
+The pod ends up writing 90 Gi before anyone notices.
+What happened, and what would have prevented it?

 Answer

-Yes. local-path-provisioner does not enforce capacity limits.
-The 50Gi in the PVC is purely informational.
-The pod can write up to the full 100 Gi of free disk space on the node (or until the filesystem is full).
+The pod successfully wrote 90 Gi. local-path-provisioner does not enforce capacity limits; the 50Gi in the PVC is purely informational and does not become a quota anywhere.
+The pod can write up to the full 100 Gi of free disk space on the node, or until the underlying filesystem returns ENOSPC, whichever comes first.

 This is because local-path-provisioner creates a plain directory on the host filesystem.
-There is no LVM logical volume, no quota, no cgroup constraint limiting the directory’s size.
+There is no LVM logical volume, no quota, no project quota, no cgroup constraint, and no CSI capability that limits the directory’s size.
+The “limit” you put in the PVC is never converted into an enforcement primitive on disk.

 To enforce actual capacity:

-• TopoLVM: Creates an LVM logical volume of exactly the requested size.
-Writes beyond that size fail with ENOSPC.
+• TopoLVM: creates an LVM logical volume of exactly the requested size.
+Writes beyond that size fail with ENOSPC at the block layer.

 Terminal window